jardelkuhnen/mave-profiles/README.md

 ## Description

-This project helped me to understando how to configure maven profiles, to execute tests separately.
+This project helped me to understand how to configure maven profiles, to execute tests separately.

 ## Run tests